MonAndBri/Modulo4_ETH_Kipu_SimpleSwap/README.md

 Invalid input/output tokens are used

 📣 Event Emissions
-Checks that LiquidityAdded and TokensSwapped events emit correct values
+Checks that LiquidityAdded,TokensSwapped and LiquidityRemoved events emit correct values

 ▶️ Running the Tests
 Clone the contract + test repo